larsjx/phase-0/week-8/database-intro/my_solution.md

 One selects information from an SQL database by issuing SQL (Structured Query Language) statements (or queries).
 SQL keywords are typically issued in uppercase, while column, table names, etc are entered in lowercase.
 Single quotes are also used instead of double quotes.

 Based on what we have learned so far, these SQL queries generally include the keyword SELECT, followed by one or more column names, and then the keyword FROM, followed by the name of the table to be selected from.
-It is also possible to use the keyword WHERE followed by a conditional statement such as user_id < 200 or title = 'Game of Thrones' plus any number of AND/OR statements to chain conditionals.
+It is also possible to use the keyword WHERE followed by a conditional statement such as user_id < 200 or title = 'Game of Thrones' plus any AND/OR statements to chain conditionals.
 These results can also be sorted using the keywords ORDER BY followed by the name of the column to sort on.